 Sources:

 Stotts-Johnson, Rache.
 "The Philippine-American Chronicle."
+The Labor Press Project.

 http://depts.washington.edu/labhist/laborpress/Philippine-American_Chronicle.htm